saidvandeklundert/saidvandeklundert.github.io/_posts/2020-6-10-juniper-shell-command.md

 ### Issuing shell commands in a script

-Junos PyEZ, the Python library to automate Juniper devices, also has methods available to help issue shell commands.
+Junos PyEZ, the Python library to automate Juniper devices, also has methods available to issue shell commands.
 The code can be found <a href="https://github.com/Juniper/py-junos-eznc/blob/master/lib/jnpr/junos/utils/start_shell.py" target="_blank">here</a>.

-This code offers you the <b>StartShell</b> class that comes with a set of methods to log in to the Juniper device and land directly into the shell mode.
-The SSH session that is instantiated is created leveraging Paramiko.
+This code offers you the <b>StartShell</b> class that comes with a set of methods to log in to the Juniper device and land directly into shell mode.
+The SSH session that enables all this is created with Paramiko.
 This part of the code can be found <a href="https://github.com/Juniper/py-junos-eznc/blob/master/lib/jnpr/junos/utils/ssh_client.py" target="_blank">here</a>.

-In order to use it, generally, you create a <b>Device</b> object and use that to create a <b>StartShell</b> object.
-The <b>StartShell</b> object can then be used to open up an SSH connection to the device and issue shell commands.
+To use the methods, you create a <b>Device</b> object which you then use to create a <b>StartShell</b> object.
+The <b>StartShell</b> object will allow you to open up an SSH connection to the device and issue shell commands.

 To play around with the <b>StartShell</b> class, you can paste the following into a Python interctive shell (or run it as a script):